 If you or I ran around with bare feet and legs when the temperature was below freezing, it would not be very long before we had a good case of frostbite.
 We could even lose so much body heat that our very lives would be threatened.

-Birds have a network of arteries that take the blood down to their feet.
-These arteries are interwoven with the veins that return the blood from the feet.
-This network of arteries and veins is called a “wonder net.”
-The blood going down the arteries is hot at 106 degrees but the temperature of the blood returning in the veins may be as cool as 37 degrees as it leaves the foot.
-The warm blood reheats the cold blood coming from the foot before it enters the body.
-The result is that the bird loses very little body heat, and the blood going into the foot never becomes dangerously cold in normal winter weather.
+Birds have a network of arteries that all blood going into their legs must enter.
+These arteries are interwoven with the veins returning from the foot.
+When the blood going to the foot enters this structure, called a “wonder net,” its temperature is 106 degrees Fahrenheit.
+The blood returning from the foot at the same time is only 37 degrees.
+The warm blood passing through the net reheats the cold blood coming from the foot before it enters the body.
+The result is that the bird loses very little body heat.
+So the blood going into the foot never becomes dangerously cold in normal winter weather.

 The wisdom of this design is obvious.
 Could birds have survived having their feet frozen off before they learned to evolve this special arrangement?
-Hardly!
-The most reasonable conclusion is that there is a Creator Who cares for all His creation, including you and me!
+Our only conclusion can be that there is a Creator who cares for all of His creation, including you and me!

 Thank You, Lord, that Your hand is evident in all the creation.
 Help me to better see Your hand in my life, both leading me and protecting me.
 Amen.

 “Why don’t ducks’ feet freeze?”
 Science Digest, Feb.
 1984. p.
 76.